 - Wetlands provide food for fish and shellfish (like oysters) that we eat.

 - Wetlands provide places for outdoor education, recreation, and relaxation.

 Without wetlands, many animals and plants would become extinct, and flooding and pollution would be much worse.

 Lakes are wet, are they wetlands too?

 No – they are too wet.
 Remember wetland plants?
 Lakes are mostly too deep for wetland plants to take hold.
 But, wetlands can develop along the edges of lakes.

 Where do wetlands develop?

-Wetlands can show up anywhere that water may sit long enough for a saturated soil to develop hydric soil characteristics associated with prolonged saturation and changing wet and dry cycles.
-Wetlands are often found by rivers, streams, lakes, and oceans, but they can also develop in upland depressions or at the base of a slope.
+Wetlands can form anywhere that water may sit long enough for a saturated soil to develop.
+Wetlands are typically found by rivers, streams, lakes, and the ocean, but they can also develop in upland depressions or at the base of a hillslope.

 How do wetlands get wet?